 You can find tons of work opportunities for French in India.

 There are hundreds of French international brands such as Axa, BNP Paribas, Orange, Airbus, Alstom, Alcatel, Louis Vuitton, L’Oréal, Christian Dior, Chanel, Carrefour, Peugeot, Michelin and much more.

-The knowledge of French not only opens the doors of these French companies in France and other French-speaking countries but also in India and other non-speaking French countries in the world.
-You can apply to numerous companies after learning the French Language in India.
+The knowledge of French not only opens the doors of these French companies in France and other Francophone regions but also in India and other non-speaking French countries.

 6. French is a Language of Art, Culture, Love, and Literature